 T’ai Chi Chu’an’s connection to Taoism is incontrovertible.
-T’ai Chi Ch’uan is the embodiment of Taoism.
-T’ai Chi Chu’an’s connection to Taoism is incontrovertible.
 T’ai Chi Ch’uan is the embodiment of philosophical Taoism.
 Chan (or Zen) Buddhism and Confucianism are also intertwined with T’ai Chi Ch’uan.

-Confucionism defines social strata, and is important in that it describes the relationships between people involved in T’ai Chi Ch’uan.
+Confucionism defines social strata, and is important in this context in that it describes the relationships between people involved in T’ai Chi Ch’uan.
 Respect for the teacher, or Sifu is primary to the transference of knowledge.
 Senior sisters and senior brothers impart the knowledge to students who come into the class at a later date, no matter what age they are.
 Respect is given to anyone who has had more time to practice and develop a deeper understanding of the art.

 Tamo and Ch’an Buddhism